The 5 best plantar fasciitis treatments you can do at home

 Taping is a short-term treatment often used to help treat plantar fasciitis.
 There are different types of taping methods.

-Although many people report good results with it, there isn’t enough evidence to use taping as a standalone treatment.
-Instead, it’s recommended as part of a plantar fasciitis treatment plan.
+Although many people report good results, there isn't enough evidence to use taping as a standalone treatment.
+Instead, it's recommended as part of a plantar fasciitis treatment plan.

 If taping helps relieve your pain, it may indicate that arch support orthotics could help you in the long term.

-Arch support orthotics aim to improve the position of your foot and relieve the strain on your plantar fascia.
-They act as a ‘crutch’ for your plantar fascia, which can help it rest and recover.
+Arch support orthotics act as a 'crutch' for your plantar fascia, which can help it rest and recover.
+They may be useful if your foot has reduced stability or you overpronate.

 5. Exercises for plantar fasciitis